ecmwf-projects/digital-twin-engine/docs/index.md

 ### pgen [[docs](https://pgen.readthedocs.io/en/latest/), [repo](https://github.com/ecmwf/pgen)]

 **pgen** is a parallel execution framework designed to perform post-processing on model output. **pgen** is configured with downstream (user) data requirements, which specify what post-processing should be applied to which elements of the output.
 This post-processing may take the form of interpolation of the data to a different resolution, along with rotations and/or regional subselections.
 Typically one **pgen** instance is started for each step of the model output, once it has been made available by all instances of the model.
 Each instance consists of one broker task, and a number of worker tasks to whom the work is distributed.
-They retrieve data from the FDB according to the specified metadata and write data to the parallel filesystem as required.
+They retrieve data from the **fdb** according to the specified metadata and write data to the parallel filesystem as required.

 ### plume [[docs](https://plume-plugin-mechanism.readthedocs.io/en/latest), [repo](https://github.com/ecmwf-projects/plume)]